 In 1947, Kilpatrick took part in the WPA murals project.
 Together with Hungarian artist Miklos Gaspar, Kilpatrick painted a mural entitled “The Children’s Hour” in Oak Terrace School, 240 Prairie Avenue, Highwood, Chicago.
 The mural is listed as still extant in 2001 when Mary Lackritz Gray’s book A Guide to Chicago’s Murals was published.

 Kilpatrick worked as a commercial artist for the H. D. Catty Corporation of Huntly, Illinois.
 In 1952, the corporation applied for copyright for colored Christmas wrapping paper designed by Kilpatrick, entitled “Merry Christmas (Snow scene with 3 figures in front of houses)”.

-John Maybra Kilpatrick became engaged to be married with Lucy Margaret Legge in December 1926.
-The couple had two children, a daughter born in 1931 and a son born two years later.
 After Kilpatrick’s passing in Ajijic in 1972, Lucy Kilpatrick is regularly mentioned in local newspapers as helping with ceramics classes in the village.

 Sombrero Books welcomes comments, corrections or additional material related to any of the writers and artists featured in our series of mini-bios.
 Please email us or use the comments feature at the bottom of individual posts.